MykKost/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 __Option 1: Valid from day span__

-In the release workflow, the automatic setting of the "Don't set "Valid form" can be deactivated.
+Set the number of days after which the process finally has the state "Valid" ( after release).
+So the state changes from "Released" to "Valid".

 __Option 2: Prohibit direct release__

+In the release workflow, the automatic setting of the “Validity start” date can be deactivated.
+Depending on the object type, this can be set individually in the admin area under “Set release cycle”.
+Thus, for example, the validity date is no longer automatically set to the current date (+ 14 days) for configured processes but can be entered manually if required.

+__Option 3: Prohibit direct release__

 Activate this checkbox if the workflow should be started in any case, even if the same User is entered as Responsible and Author.
 The state 'Released' will then never be selectable in the release dialogue.

-__Option 3: Approver users / Approver user groups__
+__Option 4: Approver users / Approver user groups__

 This functionality allows to add further single Approver users or Approver user groups to the release cycle.
 Furthermore, the state 'Ready for Approval' is added to the dialog window.